idaholab/moose/framework/doc/content/source/utils/NestedSolve.md

 1. The first argument is the current guess for the solution and is the _input_ to the functions, it is a vector of length N (or a scalar).
 2. Argument two is a writable reference to the residual vector (of the same size as the current guess), the value of which is to be calculated by the lambda.
-3. This is followed by the Jacobian matrix of the system, the derivative of the resdual vector with respect to the guess/solution.
+3. This is followed by the Jacobian matrix of the system, the derivative of the residual vector with respect to the guess/solution.

 ```
 auto compute = [&](const NestedSolve::Value<> & guess,